FormulaMonks/Auto-Importer-for-Xcode/README.md

 ## Features

-- Allow to import a class/protocol by selecting some text.
+- Allows to import a class/protocol by selecting some text.
-- Allow to pick from the list of all classes/protocols and headers in your project.
+- Allows to pick from the list of all classes/protocols and headers in your project.

 ![](demo.gif)